amplab/succinct/spark/README.md

 * A SuccinctRDD API that views an RDD as an unstructured "flat-file" and enables queries on its compressed representation.
 * A SuccinctKVRDD API that provides a key-value abstraction for the data, and supports search and random-access over the _values_.
 * A SuccinctJsonRDD API that enables random access and search on a collection of compressed JSON documents.
-* DataFrame API that integrates with the Spark SQL interface via Data Sources, and supports SQL queries on compressed structured data.
+* DataFrame API that integrates with Apache Spark SQL interface via Data Sources, and supports SQL queries on compressed structured data.

 **Note: The Apache Spark SQL interface is experimental, and only efficient for selected SQL operators.
-We aim to make the Spark SQL integration more efficient in future releases.**
+We aim to make the Apache Spark SQL integration more efficient in future releases.**

 ### SuccinctRDD API